maloninc/fever-on-heroku-bootstrap/README.md

     ./refresh.sh http://<YOUR-HEROKU-APP>/ <FEVER-SERIAL> <DB_SERVER_NAME> <DB_NAME> <USERNAME> <PASSWORD>

-    php ./purge.php <DB_SERVER_NAME> <DB_NAME> <USERNAME> <PASSWORD>"

 Becuase Heroku will restart the instance every day, causing Fever lock you out, refresh.sh script re-activate your Fever automatically.
-Also MySQL addon ClearDB which your Fever used has a limitation of 5MB storage, as a reslution purge.php script removes old data which are 2+ days before.
+Also MySQL addon ClearDB which your Fever used has a limitation of 5MB storage, as a reslution purge.php script which is called in refresh.sh removes old data which are 2+ days before.

 #### Step 10: Set up regular task not to stop Heroku process.